Nuitka/Nuitka/README.rst

 Command Line
 ------------

-No environment variable changes are needed, you can call the ``nuitka`` and ``nuitka-run`` scripts directly without any changes to the environment.
+No environment variable changes are needed, most noteworthy, you do not have to mess with ``PYTHONPATH`` at all for Nuitka.
+You just execute the ``nuitka`` and ``nuitka-run`` scripts directly without any changes to the environment.
 You may want to add the ``bin`` directory to your ``PATH`` for your convenience, but that step is optional.